Did you know

 Gadwall pair in early winter months, but are last to arrive at breeding grounds.
 Hens lay an average of 10 creamy white eggs in a shallow nest.
 Incubation period is 26 days and females sit on the nest for 85 per cent of each day.
 Ducklings fly between 48 and 52 days.

-Breeds from New Mexico to the Yukon and Northwest Territories and from B.C. to Quebec, with increasing sightings in New Brunswick and Nova Scotia.
+Breeds from New Mexico to the Yukon and Northwest Territories and from British Columbia to Quebec, with increasing sightings in New Brunswick and Nova Scotia.

-Winters in the southern U.S., Mexico and coastal estuaries.
+Winters in the southern United States, Mexico, and coastal estuaries.

 - The gadwall is noted for its colonial-like nesting on islands in some Prairie wetlands.